stanzabird/dockerdeps/README.md

 TODO
 ----
 I'm thinking of expanding the project with the following features:
-* 'distX-mingw64' docker build files to build for win64 using mingw64 cross-compilation.
-(Currently fedora-mingw64 is implemented.)
 * 'distX-pkg' docker build files to build distribution files for each distro. (deb, rpm)